-For the full list of eligibility criteria, visit the Maryland Higher Education Commission website.
+For the detailed list of eligibility criteria, visit the Maryland Higher Education Commission website.

 How do you apply?

 By March 1, 2020, complete and submit the Free Application for Federal Student Aid (FAFSA) online.
 Undocumented students who are eligible for in-state tuition must complete the Maryland State Financial Aid Application (MSFAA) at MHEC’s website by March 1, 2020.
 All required documentation must be submitted to MHEC by July 31, 2020.